Xarianne/bluwhale/README.md

 [metapac](https://github.com/ripytide/metapac) is a declarative package manger that works cross distro.
 It aims to simplify installation and tracking of your packages.
 As it supports Flatpak, the aim is to use to declaratively handle them.

 ### Installing metapac
 Use Distrobox.
 Initially I was including the rust dependencies in the image, but metapac can actually be run from Distrobox and it will still be able to install flatpaks on the host.
-Install something like Distroshelf from Flathub, install a Fedora Distrobox, then install rust in that box `sudo dnf install rust`.
+Install something like Distroshelf from Flathub, install a Fedora Distrobox, then install rust in that box `sudo dnf install cargo`.

 Then use `cargo install metapac` and add cargo to the PATH in both Distrobox and the host.